Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 <iframe src="assets/emperical.html" width=800 height=600 frameBorder=0></iframe>

 Since the p-value is greater than the significance level, 0.47 > 0.05, we fail to reject the null hypothesis.
-There is not enough evidence to suggest that there is a difference in accuracy between low-population states and high-population states.
+There is not enough evidence to suggest that there is a difference in accuracy between low and high population states.